Skip to main content

 A fruiting body is responsible for producing and releasing spores for reproduction.

-• Which of the following cells or structures are associated with asexual reproduction in fungi?
+• Which cells or structures are involved in asexual reproduction in fungi?

 Sporangiophores and conidia are associated with asexual reproduction in fungi.

-• Which of the following structures carries out sexual reproduction in ascomycetes?
+• What structure carries out sexual reproduction in ascomycetes?

 Asci carry out sexual reproduction in ascomycetes by producing ascospores.